Home

 The receiver instrument itself is called CALLISTO.
 CALLISTO was designed by Christian Monstein at ETH Zurich.
 CALLISTO can be used in a basic system consisting of the receiver, a linear polarized antenna system and control/logging software.
 A more advanced system includes a tower-mounted preamplifier or low noise amplifier, additional antennas and a focal plane unit (FPU) with antenna polarization switching and noise calibration capabilities.
 The receiver and associated software can be setup for linear, right-hand circular polarization (RHCP) or left-hand circular polarization (LHCP) but one receiver is required for each polarization.

-The CALLISTO-NA (North America) Receiver is available in kit form or built and tested.
+The CALLISTO-NA (North America) Receiver is available built and tested.
 The –NA version incorporates all engineering change requests (ECR) and remedies all non-conformance reports (NCR) through October 2011.
 The main differences between the North American and ETH versions are panel layout and the dc power input connector.

-Click here for information on purchasing a CALLISTO Receiver Kit or read-built CALLISTO Receiver
+Click here for information on purchasing a CALLISTO instrument receiver

-Click here for a description of e-CALLISTO at Reeve Observatory in Anchorage, Alaska USA and links to spectrograms and data
+Click here for a description of CALLISTO at Reeve Observatory in Anchorage, Alaska USA and links to spectrograms and data

 Click here to view a near real-time light-curve at four frequencies for Reeve Observatory, Anchorage, Alaska USA